Christmas cactus, Schlumbergera spp., is one of the easiest houseplants to grow.

 If it’s too far gone, you may be able to find a healthy bit of stem or root to snip off and use to propagate a whole new plant.

 Cultivating Christmas cactus is easy when you “listen” and respond.

 Has your Christmas cactus ever turned purple?
 Let us know in the comments below and share your tips!

-If you found this article informative and want to expand your knowledge of houseplant care, check out the following guides next:
+If you found this article informative and want to expand your knowledge of Christmas cactus care, check out the following guides next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.